 - Shopping online for supplemental prescription drug coverage

 Journeys get more interesting the more open-ended they are, although you can give people narrow tasks as well.
 It's important to give people a relatable scenario like: "Imagine you're in the market for a new car.
 Please show us how you would shop for it starting on Google, thinking out loud as you work."

-One of the most interesting things journeys produce is videos of participants thinking aloud as they work.
-We record it all, no matter what site they are on.
+One of the most interesting things journeys produce is videos of participants thinking aloud.
+For screen-based journeys, we record it all, no matter what site they are on.

 # Journey Map Study Scope

-Whatever you choose, wide, narrow or some combination of both, you're always going to learn something valuable with a journey map study, simply because you're focusing attention on other people—people who, in our experience, often do what you don't expect.
-These unexpected events, in the form of quotes articulating questions and perceptions will inform the direction a journey map takes, and make it far more authentic.
+Whatever you choose, wide, narrow, or some combination of both, you're always going to learn something valuable with a journey study, simply because you're focusing attention on other people—people who, in our experience, often say and do what you don't expect.
+These unexpected events, in the form of quotes articulating questions will inform the direction a journey map takes, and make it far more authentic.

 # Creating a Journey Map Study

 - Create an account if you haven't already.
 There's no credit card required and you can go through the whole process of creating a study as part of your unlimited trial.

 - Choose a journey study template: either camera or web.